 Compliance and internal control

 Béatrice de Meaux is the Head of Compliance and Internal Control (HCIC).
-She is supported by the team from Procédures et Contrôle Interne (PCI), a company to which work is outsourced as part of an annual work programme.
+She is supported by the team of Agama Conseil, which assists her in the implementation of the annual work programme.

 Anti-money laundering and anti-terrorist financing campaign